berntf/otwo/ServerInstallTestnet.md

 ## Preparing your server for testnet

-These instructions will help you in preparing a server for the Oxycoing testnet network.
+These instructions will help you in preparing a server for the Oxycoin testnet network.

 ### Prerequisites